Fiona enjoys representing the people of Congleton Constituency greatly. Recently asked by a constituent

 As a Warrington Borough Councillor for 6 years – over 3 of them as an Executive Member, for Finance and Value for Money, Fiona focused on challenging and reducing debt run up by a previous Labour administration and in delivering efficiency savings of several million pounds whilst overseeing the lowest Council tax rise for over 10 years.

 Fiona has a long term relationship with and commitment to developing a school in Tanzania and in inspiring young people to partner support projects in that region of Africa.
 Fiona has also led teams of business advisers during her summer vacations to Rwanda and Burundi over several years to help build the capacity of businesses there to trade and so create jobs and promote economic growth and development.

-As MP for the Congleton Constituency since 2010, Fiona is committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
-She has vigorously led campaigns in and outside Parliament for more funding pupils in local schools.
-She has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequaitable car-parking charges there, and together with neighbouring MPs successfully campaigned to ensure that local A&E facilities in Macclesfield to stay open - confirmed November 2016 - and receive additional investment.
+Fiona is committed locally to promoting community life, local businesses, and voluntary activity and works closely with Cheshire East Council, Town Councils in Alsager, Congleton, Middlewich and Sandbach, as well as many Parish Councils, in support of the strong local communities in her constituency.
+She has vigorously led campaigns in for more funding pupils in local schools.
+She has strongly campaigned to keep Congleton War Memorial Hospital vibrantly serving the town of Congleton, including successfully challenging attempts to introduce inequaitable car-parking charges there, and together with others successfully campaigned to ensure that local A&E facilities in Macclesfield to stay open - confirmed November 2016 - and receive additional investment.
 She has worked hard to improve high speed broadband facilities for her constituency – a particular need for the many businesses in the area.